catquarks/werkfast/README.md

 *Why did I write this tool?* I write SEO during the day, which gets very repetitive.
 Werkfast helps me werk faster!

-+ Run with an argument, like 1, 7 or 19
-+ ex. `ruby bin/run.rb 10`
++ Run with an argument, like 1, 7 or 19.
+Example: `ruby bin/run.rb 10`

-  *Start making requests to the Gmail API with [this guide](https://developers.google.com/gmail/api/quickstart/ruby).
++ Start making requests to the Gmail API with [this guide](https://developers.google.com/gmail/api/quickstart/ruby).